WongHanAaron/SpacedRepetitionAnkiSync/docs/PROJECT_SUMMARY.md

 - **Basic Sync Logic**: Foundation for the sync engine

 ### Ready for Implementation 🚀
 All planning documents are complete and approved.
-The project is ready to begin Phase 1 implementation including:
+The project is ready to begin Phase 1 implementation focusing on Anki integration:
-- Windows service framework setup
-- File monitoring system
+- .NET AnkiConnect adapter for direct Anki communication
-- State management database
+- State management database for sync tracking
-- Configuration system
-- Integration of deck inference with sync engine
+- Comprehensive integration testing against real Anki instances
+- Decision point: Add Python/gRPC layer only if .NET direct communication proves unreliable

 ## Key Differentiators